statpascal/emul99/readme.md

 ## ROM files

-The original ROMs are copyrighted and cannot be distributed with the simulator.
+The original ROMs are copyrighted and cannot be distributed with the emulator.
 For a working setup, at least the console ROM and GROMs (combined into a single file and padded to 8 KB) are required.
 All config files in the bin directory include "common.cfg" which loads these ROMS.